Aphelexi/WRO24_FE_MCD/README.md

   (Photo 3)

   ^Hooray, robot is nice and straight!
 ##  Obstacle Challenge strategy

-    im not gonn lie i dont think were finishing this but here we go
+  Ryoiki Tenkai.
+Infinite Yap
+  Our obstacle challenge has a lot of overlap

 ##  Parts List
 update this from the google classroom